 Chrome browser can display error messages, if the browser cache is full or has cached error pages.

-Click on the 3-dot Chrome menu icon > More Tools > Clear Browsing Data.
+1. Open Chrome browser > click on the 3-dots menu icon > More Tools > Clear Browsing Data.

-On the next screen, select Browsing History, Cookies/other site data and Cached Images/Files and click on Clear Data button.
+2. On the next screen, select All Time as the ‘Time Range’ > check Browsing History, Cookies and other site data, Cached Images and Files and click on Clear Data button.